Whispered Words

 Whispered Words (ささめきこと, Sasameki Koto) is a Japanese yuri manga series written and illustrated by Takashi Ikeda.
 It was serialized in Media Factory's seinen manga magazine Monthly Comic Alive between March 2007 and November 2011, and was compiled into nine tankōbon volumes.
+A canon Drama CD musical spin-off was released on 23 Dec 2009, titled The Longest Day of Sumika.
 The series has been licensed in North America by One Peace Books.
 It was adapted as a 13-episode anime television series produced by AIC that aired between October and December 2009 on TV Tokyo.
 The series, which is set in a co-ed high school, is about Sumika Murasame, a 15-year-old girl who is secretly in love with her female best friend, Ushio Kazama.
 Ushio likes girls too, but is only into "cute" and "small" girls, while Sumika is tall, good at sports, and outgoing rather than shy.